Joan C. Curtis

 Recently I ran across Kurt Vonnegut’s 8 Basics of Creative Writing.
 These 8 basics should be the foundation for novel writing 101.
 Unfortunately many novels break the rules.
 Some break the rules and create a successful novel; others break the rules and do not.
-In my view a novelist who breaks too many of these 8 basic rules, risks writing a poor novel.
+In my view a novelist who breaks too many of these 8 images-2basic rules, risks writing a poor novel.

 1) Use the time of a total stranger in such a way that the person will not feel the time is wasted.
 In other words, give the reader something worth reading.